I want to start this blog post by thanking all of my friends, family, co-workers and everyone else for their concern for checking on me.

 When people began to return to the street after a few moments I took a few photos of bystanders watching the car burn.
 Fire trucks were now responding to the fire.

-As I turned the corner and ran towards St. Joseph’s hospital, I saw out of the corner of my eye Aaron being tackled to the ground by a group of men and being beat up.
+As I rounded the corner towards St. Joseph’s Hospital, I saw out of the corner of my eye Aaron being tackled to the ground by a group of people.
+I saw arms swinging down on him, hurting him.
 My adrenaline levels spiked even higher as I ran six blocks towards the hospital.
-I called my dad where he picked me up and where I called my editor, Sherman Williams, explaining to him what just happened.
-I got a call from Aaron who said he was able to retrieve the cameras from the ground where I put them.
-The mob had mistaken him for me, but after a few punches realized it was not me and left him alone.
-Jacob, Aaron and I rendezvoused back at the downtown newsroom where we began to feverishly push out content.
+I called my dad and he picked me up.
+I then called my editor, Sherman Williams, explaining to him what just happened.
+I also got a call from Aaron who said he was able to retrieve the cameras from the ground where I put them.
+The mob had mistaken Aaron for me, and after a few punches realized it was not me and left him alone.
+Jacob, Aaron and I rendezvoused back at the newsroom where we began to feverishly push out content.